DEAF 2998. Entry to the Profession for Minors. 0 Hours.

 DEAF 3120.
 Learning, Cognition, and Social Development in Deaf Children.
 3 Hours.

-Prerequisite: INTP 2998.
+Prerequisite: INTP 2998 or DEAF 2999.
 An introduction to the study of the growth and development of deaf and hard of hearing children and how being deaf may affect an individual’s educational, cognitive, and social development.
 The focus of this class is toward a general understanding of how being deaf or hard of hearing is influential in shaping the life experiences of individuals.
 Various perspectives regarding being deaf will be explored and examined in light of general theories of psychological and social development.

 DEAF 3150.
 Deaf Community, Culture, & History.
 3 Hours.